My Ex Got a DUI. Can I Take Custody?

 In most cases, at a minimum, the court will likely enter orders prohibiting the use of alcohol and requiring testing for a period of time.
 Testing will generally entail either breathalyzer testing or ETG urinalysis.
 The latter can detect alcohol use roughly 80 hours in the past.
 Though visitation may not initially be changed due to the DUI, failing to comply with any testing requirements may lead to a cessation of parenting time.

 Each case is different and the facts surrounding the DUI do matter.
-If you are in a situation in which DUI has become an issue, contact the custody attorneys as Plog & Stein to get a better understanding of your rights and options.
+If you are in a situation in which DUI has become an issue, contact the Denver child custody attorneys as Plog & Stein, P.C. to get a better understanding of your rights and options.
 Our attorneys understand that the safety of your children is of the utmost importance to you.
-We also understand the importance of making the right legal decisions in order to protect them.
+We also understand the importance of making the right legal decisions in order to protect them, call us at (303) 781-0322.